otto-de/api-guidelines/api-guidelines/rest/http/headers/rules/must-forward-test-header.md

 # MUST forward `Test` header

-An API provider or consumer that makes API requests as a direct consequence of an API request or response flagged with a test header must add the [`Test` header](./may-use-header.md) of the triggering interaction to all following requests and subsequent asynchronous events.
+An API provider or consumer must include the [`Test` header](./may-use-header.md) from the initial interaction in all subsequent requests and asynchronous events if the original API request or response is marked with a Test header.

 This behavior enables downstream API providers and consumers to choose whether they would like to participate in the test.